 |5||Applied Business Research Project|

-Candidates who have passed an Honors or a Bachelor's degree from any university recognized by UGC with 50% or equivalent are eligible to apply for the Master of Business Administration [MBA].
-Final year students awaiting their results are also eligible.
+Candidates who have passed an Honors or a Bachelor's degree from any university recognised by UGC with 50% or equivalent are eligible to apply for the Master of Business Administration [MBA].
+Final year students awaiting their results are also available.
 The basic eligibility of passing 10+2 secondary and higher secondary schooling with the minimum percentage required is mandatory.

 It's mandatory for students to appear in the entrance exam like

 The admission procedure starts in the second week of March.
 Candidates have to give entrance exams like GMAT, CAT, XAT, etc and the cumulative score is taken for the admission process.

 There will be three rounds further for the selection into a university which are: